google/codeworld/web/help/GuideUnit1.md

 (   )  (   )
 ~~~~~

-can be completed into these circles:
+can be completed into these rings:

 *****************
 *   .-.    .-.